DMKCode/dotfiles/README.md

 # New Mac Web Dev Setup scripts

+## Customizing
+I certainly do NOT recommend installing all of my setup without looking through what is happening and customizing it for yourself.
+Fork this repo and update anything you like.

+Look through the shell scripts  in `setup` folder to see what programs are being installed.
+You can add or remove everything from there.
+Most likely, if you are not a VIM power user you will want to modify some of the shell and atom plugins/config to suit yours preferences.

+You will also need to update the [gitconfig user info](https://github.com/colbycheeze/dotfiles/blob/master/gitconfig#L58-L66) unless you want all of your commits to appear like I made them :P

 ## Pre-Setup (If you don't have Homebrew and/or Github setup with SSH access)
 Install Homebrew and git, and set up SSH for Github
 ```bash